 For these situations, you’ll need a mechanic to find out the exact root cause of the problem as it can be multiple issues.

 An engine is flooded when excess gasoline floods the spark plugs causing them to foul up and wash the oil away from the piston’s rings, reducing compression.
 This happens when you continuously crank the engine hoping it’ll start but never does.

 If this is the case, you should give the car a few hours (4-6) for the excess oil to evaporate.
 In the future, it’s best to not continuously crank the engine hoping it’ll start because it can also make it difficult for the mechanic to find the root cause of the no-start.

 If your car starts but stalls immediately – then there is a chance it could be due to a bad mass air flow sensor (MAF).
 The MAF is used to measure the amount of air coming in and is relatively easy to replace (in my vehicles).

-The above is a good starting point to find out why your vehicle isn’t start – but there can a lot more reasons why and the best way to determine the root cause is through the process of elimination.
+The above is a good starting point to find out why your vehicle isn’t starting – but there can be a lot more reasons why and the best way to determine the root cause is through the process of elimination.

 We will perform the diagnosis and the repair so you don’t have to worry about towing the vehicle to a shop, which is just a huge hassle.

 Additional Read: Why Buying a High Mileage Car is a Great Idea